selectel/terraform-examples/examples/vpc/server_remote_root_disk_with_server_group/README.md

-# Server with remote root disk
+# Server with remote root disk and server group

 This environment will create a Selectel VPC project with a single server booted from a remote disk with a server group.